Here’s what’s happening Monday with the coronavirus pandemic in the U.S.:

 THREE THINGS TO KNOW TODAY

-THE NUMBERS: The seven-day rolling average for daily new deaths in the U.S. increased over the pasts two weeks from 2,190 on Dec.
-6 to 2,625 on Dec.
-20, according to data from Johns Hopkins University.
+THE NUMBERS: The seven-day rolling average for daily new cases in the U.S. did not increase over the past two weeks, going from 244,563.6 on Jan.
+10 to 170,032.4 on Sunday, according to data from Johns Hopkins University.

 Find AP’s full coverage of the coronavirus pandemic at